Robinhood Paper Trading

 What’s Missing at Robinhood

-While Robinhood touts its unbeatable commission schedule, there are many features that are completely
+While Robinhood promotes its low-cost commission schedule, there are still several investment products

 missing from the broker.
 Mutual funds are unavailable at the firm, an asset that many customers

-So how does Robinhood compare to Schwab and its advanced platform Thinkorswim?
-It’s like the
+So how does Robinhood compare to Schwab and its advanced platform thinkorswim?
+Robinhood has improved its platform lineup, but thinkorswim remains the more powerful trading suite.

-difference between day and night.
-Thinkorswim is a desktop program, which, as we have seen, Robinhood does not offer.
-On top of that, Thinkorswim has many advanced features, including a very sophisticated charting application.
-There are 400 technical studies on TOS, one of the largest sets among online brokers.
+thinkorswim includes desktop, web, and mobile platforms, while Robinhood focuses on a simpler app and Robinhood Legend.
+On top of that, thinkorswim has many advanced features, including sophisticated charting tools.
+There are hundreds of technical indicators, studies, and drawing tools on thinkorswim, one of the stronger charting packages among online brokers.
 There are also many drawing tools and graph styles.
-Some of the more exotic ones include Fibonacci time ratios and regression lines.
+Some of the more advanced tools include Fibonacci retracements and regression lines.

-There are some screeners on Thinkorswim that can scan for options, ETF’s, and stocks.
-Robinhood has no screeners.
+There are screeners on thinkorswim that can scan for options, ETF’s, and stocks.
+Robinhood has fewer screening tools.
 Charles Schwab’s stock search tool can look at many criteria, including market cap, bid size, dividend yield, book value per share, and many other variables.

 Other Trading Tools

-A mobile version of Thinkorswim is available to use on Apple and Android devices.
-It is able to trade futures and forex, in addition to stocks, ETF’s, and options.
-Amazingly, many of the desktop version’s advanced charting features are incorporated into the mobile software.
+A mobile version of thinkorswim is available to use on Apple and Android devices.
+It can trade futures and forex, in addition to stocks, ETF’s, and options.
+Many of the desktop version’s advanced charting features are also included in the mobile software.
 Users can watch CNBC in standard definition; and European and Asian versions are also available.

 Charles Schwab has launched something else that Robinhood doesn’t have: a connection with Amazon’s Alexa.
 Charles Schwab Skill works with the Amazon’s AI to return market information and stock quotes.
 It works with more than 75,000 ticker symbols.
 For example, you could say, “Alexa, ask Charles Schwab for the stock price of Amazon.”